PowerShell/PowerShellModuleCoverage/README.md

 ```

 Specifically, modules that have some level of validation will have the `CompatiblePSEditions` property in its module manifest include `Core` which enables it to show up automatically.
-Over time, we expect many more inbox Windows PowerShell modules to be converted to be compatible and have tehir `CompatiblePSEditions` property updated.
+Over time, we expect many more inbox Windows PowerShell modules to be converted to be compatible and have their `CompatiblePSEditions` property updated.

 ## Issues with Windows PowerShell modules on Powershell Core